NU-Askarovich/Persistent-Live-USB-manual/README.md

 - Go in folder Documents or Desktop.
 - Create any file (I created .txt file) and save it
 - Turn off laptop
-- Remove flash memory form your laptop
+- Remove flash memory from your laptop
 - Insert flash memory again
-- Launch Ubuntu from GRUM menu.
+- Launch Ubuntu from GRUB menu.
 - Open “Files” and verify if your created file is there.
 If yes flash memory with Ubuntu works properly.